luuranko/personal-chinese-dictionary/README.md

   - Pinyin is shown below the character
 - Mass modification options
   - User can change the name of a tag without modifying each word containing it individually
+- Choosing tags will be easier: existing tags can be chosen from a multi-choice dropdown list
 - Learning challenges
   - Option to hide translations, explanations and/or pinyin
+- Implementing radicals
+  - Words display radicals contained within characters of the word
+  - User can filter words by radical
+- Implementing traditional characters
+  - Words display their traditional variant, if available
+  - Filtering by hanzi supports traditional characters

 ## Credits